 As Executive Director of the TerraCycle Global Foundation, Brian brings a long term passion about issues regarding waste, social justice and to innovating solutions to systemic challenges.
 He joined TerraCycle in 2017, working closely with Tom Szaky in the original development of Loop, a circular shopping platform that enables consumers to shop for a variety of global brands in durable, reusable packaging.
 While at Loop, Brian oversaw a variety of activities including management of brand partnerships, and leading innovation and system expansion.
 He also oversaw Loop's relationship with the World Economic Forum and others in the NGO community.
 Prior to joining TerraCycle, Brian worked as head of sustainability for ARI, one of the world's largest commercial vehicle fleet management organizations.
 Brian speaks Portuguese, Spanish and Polish having had extensive international experience studying and working in Brazil, Spain and Mexico.
 He holds two degrees from Cornell University: a Bachelor of Science in Industrial & Labor Relations and a Master of Public Administration with a minor in Environmental Policy.

-Donate now to help us reduce plastic pollution and empower local workers around the globe!
-Funding will help us develop marine trash capture devices and provide resources and equipment to local waste workers.
+Your generous support will help us develop marine trash capture devices and provide resources and equipment to local waste workers.

 To make a charitable contribution please contact